 Current public credit ratings - banks

-Due to the above, EuroRating has withdrawn all unsolicited public credit ratings assigned to banks.
+In connection with the above, EuroRating has withdrawn all unsolicited public credit ratings assigned to banks.

 Withdrawn public credit ratings - banks